dror27/dk-shack/vol3/songs/en/Not Thinking About Tomorrow.md

-# Not Thining About Tomorrow
+# Not Thinking About Tomorrow

 (stream of consciousness) \
 \